• Skip to primary navigation

 This first set of puzzles uses a selection of Christmas pictures to show the numbers 1 to 10.
 In these puzzles, each number from 1 to 10 is represented by a number of Christmas characters or objects.

 In this set of puzzles, the pictures or objects are arranged in scattered configuration.
-To complete the puzzles, simply match the pictures to the correct number.

 Christmas puzzles for numbers 1 to4